Search

 Bava Batra 7

-Rav Chama brings 4 halachot – 3 relating to whether people have the right to make others living next door/on top of them tear down walls, houses, etc. to make their living space better.
-The third relates to concern over people taking advantage of orphans and forging documents to get out of repaying a loan.
-For what things can we force members of a courtyard to share costs for?
-Do residents of the town need to share the costs for a wall to protect the city and a door and lock?
-Do all the residents need to partake in an equal manner or do the wealthy need to pay more or do the ones living closer to the wall need to pay more as they need the protection more?
-Do talmidei chachamim need to pay at all because they are considered protected from God?
-2 different verses are brought to show that they do not need protection.
-However Rabbi Yehuda Nesia insisted the talmidei chachamim pay.
+Rav Chama brings four rulings – three relating to whether people have the right to make others living next door/on top of them tear down walls, houses, etc. to improve their living space.
+The fourth relates to concern over people taking advantage of orphans and forging documents to get out of repaying a loan.
+For what needs can we insist that members of a courtyard share in the costs?
+Do town residents need to share the costs for a wall, a door, and a lock to protect the city?
+Do all the residents need to partake equally or do the wealthy pay more (as the enemy generally comes for money), or does each household pay per person (as perhaps the enemy comes to kill), or do the ones living closer to the wall pay more (as they are closer to the danger and need more protection)?
+Are Torah scholars exempt from payment for the city walls as their Torah learning protects them?
+Rabbi Yehuda Nesia obligated them but Reish Lakish disagreed and exempted them.
+Reish Lakish brought a verse to prove his point.
+Rabbi Yochanan questioned why he chose that verse and not a different verse that illustrates the same point.

 The owner of the lower story said to him: I will dismantle the structure and rebuild it.
 The owner of the upper story said: But then I will have no place to live while you are renovating.
 The owner of the lower story said to him: I will rent a place for you to live for the duration.
 The owner of the upper story said to him: I do not want to bother with moving.
 The owner of the lower story said to him: But I cannot live in my apartment in this condition, as the walls have sunk into the ground.
 The owner of the upper story said to him: That is not my problem.
 Crawl on your stomach to go in, and crawl on your stomach to go out.